 - 1 teaspoon pure vanilla extract

-- 12 tablespoon heavy cream or whipping cream
+- 12 tablespoon heavy whipping cream or eggnog

 - 2 tablespoon icing sugar for dusting